 - o Services are covered as dictated by physician's treatment plan. - o Either group or individual sessions are covered based on needs, physician treatment plan, and available services appropriate for the member based on the physician's treatment plan.

 Mindful

-o Program supports the behavioral and emotional part of helping you manage your health.
+- o Program supports the behavioral and emotional part of helping you manage your health. - o A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.